 We will have a lot of “filler” ornaments on the tree until I expand my Eiffel Tower ornament collection.
 But I plan to keep the sentimental ones for a long time and hopefully pass them down to Luke.
 I still miss the ornaments we had growing up (and still traumatized over it).
 So I want our ornaments that we have now for many years to come.

 The other theme to our Christmas tree (yes there are two themes to our tree) is cars since Charlie and Luke love cars.
 It’s a good compromise.
 But I’m hoping my Eiffel Tower ornaments will one day outnumber their car ornaments.

-Where to Find Eiffel Tower Ornaments
+Where to Find Eiffel Tower Ornaments in Chicago

 For Eiffel Tower ornaments, I normally stop at P.O.S.H.
 Chicago since they normally have really pretty ones.
 But several other retailers sell them as well such as this Eiffel Tower ornament from Nordstrom, an Eiffel Tower in a glass ball from Cost Plus World Market, or this very cute one with baguettes in an Eiffel Tower bag from Sur La Table.

 **Updated** My Eiffel Tower Ornament Picks for 2018